Meeting New People Online? Here’s How to Stay Safe and Have Fun

 If you feel uncomfortable or unsafe, leave the date.
 You don’t owe anyone an explanation.

-Good luck, and may you find a connection that’s worth your time and effort!
+The right people will respect your pace, your space, and your shine.
+May you find a connection that’s worth your time and effort!

 error: Content is protected !!